 The people you contact are unlikely to be in a buying cycle now, they’re unlikely to know you, they almost certainly don’t trust you, and you have to figure out how to close the gap on each of these points.
 Whereas inbound does most of this work for you, outbound requires it 1-to-1 with every lead that responds to your campaigns.

-Timing Winner: Inbound
+Readiness Winner: Inbound

 Inbound is the clear and unequivocal winner when it comes to timing (from the time a lead comes in to close).
 The reason is simple: whenever an inbound lead lands in your lap, it’s because they’re thinking about buying right now.
 And because they thought you, of all people in the world, might be especially suited to help them.